 A valid Baylor parking permit is required to park on campus Monday-Friday 7:00 AM-5:00 PM.

-YOUR LICENSE PLATE MUST BE CORRECT.
+Double and triple check the license plate information with what is provided to Baylor Parking Services.
+A vehicle's LICENSE PLATE MUST BE CORRECT.
 JUST 1 NUMBER OR LETTER BEING INCORRECT OR OUT OF PLACE WILL RESULT IN CITATIONS AND TOWING.
-Check your license plate number by clicking the My Parking Account button.

-Other parking regulations are still enforced specifically 24/7 reserved areas.
-Fire lane, Disabled parking, Hall director, Maintenance, Loading zone, and other designated areas are reserved 24 hours a day, 7 days a week.
+On weekends, holidays and after 5 PM (until 7:00 AM) appropriate parking regulations are still enforced.
+Specifically enforced are reserved areas/spaces (typically marked ‘reserved 24/7’), Fire lane, Disabled parking, Maintenance, Loading zone, and other designated areas are reserved 24 hours a day, 7 days a week.

 Baylor’s parking regulations do NOT allow exceptions for vehicles with hazard lights flashing and/or for improperly parked vehicles for even a very limited duration.